sabertazimi/awesome-notes/notes/web/css/cssBasicNotes.md

-Styles for a directly targeted element will always take precedence over inherited styles, regardless of the specificity of the inherited rule
+Styles for a directly targeted element will always take precedence over inherited styles, regardless of the specificity of the inherited rule:

 ```css
 #parent {